-Knowing how painful those Christmas’s must have been only deepens my love and admiration for my family.
+Knowing how painful those Christmas’s must have been only deepened my love and admiration for my family.

 At age six, I started first grade and was given a set of engraved pencils.
 Clinton David Iles.
 They were a gift from that terrible sad Christmas of 1958.
 My mother had saved them for me.
 I didn’t realize what they meant but would give a king’s ransom to hold one today.

 Uncle Clint’s death affected our family greatly, but in many ways the effect was positive.
 I grew up in a nest of four generations of love, surrounded by doting great grandparents, grandparents, uncles, aunts, and cousins.
 It was as if the older family member had channeled their grief to love.

 When our second son was born in 1984, I asked my grandma Pearl the question I’d longed to.
 “MaMa, would it be okay if we named him Clint?”